kavitakr2130-cloud/Graphic-Design-Workshop-Poster/README.md

-Project 3: Graphic Design Workshop Poster
+Thrinax Graphic Design Internship – Promotional Flyer Design
+Body:
-Goal: Design a high-impact promotional flyer for a technical workshop.
+This is a high-impact marketing flyer designed for a Graphic Design Workshop at IIT ISM Dhanbad, created for the Thrinax graphic design internship.

-Key Principles: Applied visual hierarchy to prioritize the workshop title and contrast using a vibrant color palette to ensure legibility.
+What's inside

+Visual Hierarchy: Clear prioritisation of event name, topics, and registration.

-Design Elements: Combined custom illustrations with geometric background textures to create a professional, "high-end" marketing feel.
+Design Elements: Custom illustrations and subtle geometric background patterns.

-Tools: Canva (utilizing vector elements and transparency layers).
+Principles: High contrast and balanced layout for professional visual communication.

+Tools used: Canva.

+Prepared by: Kavita kumari

+Intern ID: THX-MAY126-935